-The Kentucky Office of Rural Health will host the first Kentucky EMS Leadership Academy, beginning in December 2020.
+The Kentucky Office of Rural Health will host its second Kentucky EMS Leadership Academy beginning in January 2022.

-The academy, which will run for eight months, is designed to provide members of the emergency medical services (EMS) profession with the knowledge and skills necessary to take on significant roles and responsibilities in organizations and to succeed.
-Due to the COVID-19 pandemic, this year's sessions will be held in both face-to-face and virtual formats.
+The academy, which will run for six months, is designed to provide members of the emergency medical services (EMS) profession with the knowledge and skills necessary to take on significant roles and responsibilities in organizations and to succeed.
+This year's training sessions will be held in both face-to-face and virtual formats.
 Participants will also spend time in one-on-one mentoring sessions with a veteran EMS administrator from their region.

 Participation in the academy is open to all EMS professionals working throughout the Commonwealth — those who are already working in leadership positions, as well as those who may be planning to enter a leadership role in the future.

-If you have any questions, please contact Rural Outreach Coordinator Scott Helle at firstname.lastname@example.org or 606-439-3557.
+If you have any questions, please contact Rural Project Manager Scott Helle at firstname.lastname@example.org or 606-439-3557.